Karim-Medlej/Certifications/README.md

-In this repository, you will find all my obtained certifications, whether from Datascientest or official certification bodies.
+In this repository, you will find all my obtained certifications, whether from Datascientest or other official certification bodies.
 Thank you for visiting my GitHub! 🌟